West Kelowna Real Estate News!

 E-mail: pleduc@crea.ca

-CREA NewsOttawa, ON, December 14, 2017 – According to statistics released today by The Canadian Real Estate Association (CREA), national home sales rose strongly in November 2017.
+CREA NewsOttawa, ON, March 15, 2018 – Statistics released today by The Canadian Real Estate Association (CREA) show national home sales declined further in February 2018.

 Highlights: